dcoales/Thortiq/docs/architecture/editor-integration.md

 Other rows stay pure spans, which keeps scroll performance high even with hundreds of thousands of nodes.

+## Keyboard handling

+- Keystrokes that mutate outline structure (Tab, Shift+Tab, Enter, Shift+Enter, Backspace, etc.) are captured through a dedicated `createOutlineKeymap` plugin in `@thortiq/editor-prosemirror`.
+The plugin never reaches into React state directly; instead it receives an `OutlineSelectionAdapter` with `getOrderedEdgeIds`, `setPrimaryEdgeId`, and `clearRange` callbacks so it can stay platform agnostic while keeping selection in sync.
+- Active shells build the keymap by delegating to the shared command helpers in `@thortiq/outline-commands`.
+This ensures editor focus and “outline shell” focus both execute the same Yjs transactions, keeping undo history unified and preventing the browser from stealing focus during Tab handling.
+- Tests can opt into the shared keymap even when TanStack Virtual is stubbed by setting `globalThis.__THORTIQ_PROSEMIRROR_TEST__ = true`.
+OutlineView exposes a test fallback that still mounts the editor and adapter so Vitest can simulate keyboard flows without spinning up the full virtualizer.

 ## Plain text snapshot

 `createOutlineSnapshot()` still exposes a plain string per node.
 It flattens the XML fragment into